Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Introduction

 \section{Introduction}

 Smart contracts~\cite{zou2019smart,zheng2020overview} are self-executing digital contracts running on blockchain technology.
 They automate, validate, and enforce agreement terms without intermediaries, offering transparency and security.
 However, Yang et al.~\cite{yang2021multi} found that most of the smart contract code comments are unavailable, which can make it challenging for developers to understand the code's logic, purpose, and intended functionality.
 Moreover, smart contracts are susceptible to vulnerabilities and exploits.
 In a previous study, He et al.~\cite{he2020characterizing} found that 10\% of the vulnerabilities were caused by code clones.
 If smart contract code lacks comments to explain potential risks and mitigate strategies, it becomes difficult to identify and address security vulnerabilities, which can increase the chances of hacks or attacks.
 To this end, it is necessary to automatically generate concise and ﬂuent natural language descriptions for smart contract codes.
 Based on the above analysis, we can find designing effective automatic comment generation approaches can facilitate developers' comprehension, boosting smart contract development and detecting vulnerabilities.
+However, when compared to source code summarization~\cite{hu2020deep,li2022setransformer,li2021secnn}, the specific challenges associated with smart contract comment generation can be summarized as follows.
+First, smart contracts are typically written in Solidity.
+Understanding their codes requires specialized knowledge of these languages and the Ethereum platform.
+Second, given the implications of smart contracts in financial transactions and agreements, generating relevant and concise comments is crucial.
+Any misinterpretation could potentially have significant financial or legal implications.
+Finally, smart contracts encapsulate detailed business logic, which can be complex and multifaceted.
+This business logic should be adequately captured in the comments for a comprehensive understanding.

 Until now, smart contract comment generation has received continuous attention.
 For example, Yang et al.~\cite{yang2021multi} proposed the approach MMTrans.
 This approach learns the smart contract code representation from two heterogeneous modalities: SBT sequences~\cite{hu2018deep} (i.e., global semantic information) and graphs (i.e., local semantic information) based on abstract syntax trees.
 Later MMTrans uses two encoders to extract the semantic information from these two modalities respectively and then uses a joint decoder to generate code comments.
 Later we~\cite{yang2022ccgir} proposed an information retrieval-based approach CCGIR due to the widespread presence of code cloning in smart contract development.
 This approach employs CodeBert~\cite{feng2020codebert} to extract semantic vectors from the target code snippet and retrieve the top-$k$ code snippets based on their semantic similarity scores.
 Subsequently, it further considers the syntactic and lexical similarity of the code by combining these scores, which leads to the retrieval of the most similar code snippet.
 The comment from this retrieved code snippet is then reused for the target code snippet.